Hours & Admission

 Have you ever dreamed of being an archaeologist?
 Do you want to touch the past and feel the thrill of discovery?
 Riverside has partnered with the Kentucky Archaeological Survey for over 20 years to provide the public opportunities to participate in the discovery of long-lost history.
 This work has been integral to understanding the “unwritten” history of the site.
 Excavations continue to provide invaluable information about the people who lived and worked at Riverside.

 Riverside offers you the opportunity to dig with professional archaeologists and become a part of the process of uncovering history!
 (Families are welcome.
 Not recommended for children 5 and under.)
-Space is limited so you must book in advance and follow all prescribed Covid-19 requirements.
+Space is limited so you must book in advance.
 PLEASE bring your own water bottle(s).

 NOTE: Digging through Layers of Time is only offered during the warmer weather months.